Table of Contents

 Your cat may not overeat dry kibble, but the enticing whole-food ingredients of homemade food may cause him to eat more than he should.

 How to store: You can store the leftover cheap homemade cat food recipe in an airtight container in the refrigerator for 3-5 days or freeze it in an airtight container for storage of up to 3 months.

-Furthermore, keep in mind that this recipe includes no preservatives so that it won't last nearly as long as commercial cat food.
+Furthermore, keep in mind that this recipe includes no preservatives, so it won't last nearly as long as commercial cat food.

 Benefits of Homemade Cat Food

-Moreover, there's still a lot of health benefits in switching to homemade cat food.
+Moreover, there are still a lot of health benefits in switching to homemade cat food.

 However, is it better than commercial cat foods?